-- 61 companies founded in last 10 years
+- 21% companies are startups founded in last 3 years

+- 23% companies founded 3-5 years ago

+- 32% companies founded 5-10 years ago

-- 12 companies founded 10-19 years ago
+- 18% companies founded 10-20 years ago

-- 3 companies founded more than 20 years ago
+- 6% companies founded more than 20 years ago

 The average age of most development companies is currently about 6 years and the low number of employees in Czech game companies is naturally reflected in the number of games published to date.
 Development of a single game can take two to five years and even more for big budget games.
 Outside of medium or large companies, of which there are very few in the CZ, a company's entire development team works on the single product for the whole development period.
 Given that most Czech companies were established in the last ten years, almost 60% have published fewer than five games since their founding.
 There are only a few companies on the market which have published more than 20 games.